ShawnHymel/workshop-zephyr-device-driver/README.md

 Writing a device driver involves multiple tools, languages, and configuration file syntaxes.
 If this is your first time working with Kconfig and Devicetree, know that it will likely be overwhelming at first.
 This workshop will provide you with a barebones example and then point you to various resources should you wish to dive deeper into these concepts.

+📺 Check out the full [Introduction to Zephyr](https://github.com/ShawnHymel/introduction-to-zephyr) video series and repository to dive deeper into these concepts!

 > This workshop was tested with Zephyr RTOS v3.7.0.

 > **Cheat mode**: if you want to skip to the solution, go [here](https://github.com/ShawnHymel/workshop-zephyr-device-driver/tree/solution).
 The device driver is in *workspace/modules/mcp9808/* and the example application is in *workspace/apps/read_temp/*.